 Are clover mites dangerous?

-Clover mites don’t really harm any of the plants they feed on.
+Clover mites in Aiken don’t really harm any of the plants they feed on.
 Sometimes if there are a lot of clover mites, the grasses they feed on turn a silvery color.
 They are more of a nuisance than a threat to homes and properties in South Carolina.
 In the home they will prefer sunny areas and if squashed, they may leave a red stain.

 Does Aiken treat clover mites?